 Introduction

-This consortium, being set up in the lines of the LDC at the University of Pennsylvannia (USA), will not only create and manage large Indian languages databases, it will also provide a forum for researchers in India and other countries working on Indian languages to publish and build products for use based on such databases that would not otherwise be possible.
+This consortium, being set up on the lines of the LDC at the University of Pennsylvannia (USA), does not only create and manage large Indian languages databases, it also provides a forum for researchers in India and other countries working on Indian languages to publish and build products for use based on such databases that would not otherwise be possible.

-• Become a repository of linguistic resources in all Indian languages in the form of text, speech and lexical corpora.
+• A repository of linguistic resources in all Indian languages in the form of text, speech and lexical corpora.

-• Facilitate creation of such databases by different organizations which could contribute and enrich the main LDC-IL repository.
+• Facilitates creation of such databases by different organizations which could contribute and enrich the main LDC-IL repository.

-• Set appropriate standards for data collection and storage of corpora for different research and development activities.
+• Sets appropriate standards for data collection and storage of corpora for different research and development activities.

-• Support language technology development and sharing of tools for language-related data collection and management.
+• Supports language technology development and sharing of tools for language-related data collection and management.

-• Facilitate training and manpower development in these areas through workshops, seminars etc. in technical as well as process related issues.
+• Facilitates training and manpower development in these areas through workshops, seminars etc. in technical as well as process related issues.

-• Create and maintain the LDC-IL web-based services that would be the primary gateway for accessing its resources.
+• Creates and maintain the LDC-IL web-based services that would be the primary gateway for accessing its resources.

-• Design or provide help in creation of appropriate language technology based on the linguistic data for mass use and
+• Designs or provides help in creation of appropriate language technology based on the linguistic data for mass use and

-• Provide the necessary linkages between academic institutions, individual researchers and the masses.
+• Provides the necessary linkages between academic institutions, individual researchers and the masses.

 WHAT is NEW?